The VAD Journey | Overview

 VAD evaluation and selection

-Patients with end-stage heart failure are evaluated to determine if a VAD is the best option and if it is safe to have the procedure.
+Patients with end-stage heart failure are evaluated to determine if a ventricular assist device is the best option and if it is safe to have the procedure.
 This evaluation involves many different tests.

 The evaluation is also a time to learn about VADs.
 We will explain to you and your child how different VAD devices work and what it is like to live with one.
 Once the evaluation is complete, the VAD team will discuss whether your child is a candidate to receive a VAD and, if so, which one is recommended.